'Release' Alexei Navalny, European Court of Human Rights tells Russia | DW | 17.02.2021

 Will Navalny now be released?

-The ECHR called for his release as an interim measure under Rule 39 of the Rules of Court for people who faces "an imminent risk of irreparable harm," according a UN Refugee Agency (UNHCR) Rule 39 toolkit.
+The ECHR called for his release as an interim measure under Rule 39 of the Rules of Court.

+Rule 39 is for people who face "an imminent risk of irreparable harm," according to the UN Refugee Agency (UNHCR) toolkit explaining the rule.

 Rule 39 individual interim measures are binding for the period during which they remain in force, the UNHCR toolkit states.